 Who can apply?

-Anyone who lives or works in Wokingham Borough and fulfils the above criteria for essential key workers and is in receipt or is in receipt of an income of £30,000 and provides an essential service to the local economy may qualify for key worker housing.
+Anyone who lives and works in Wokingham Borough and fulfils the above criteria for essential key workers and is in receipt or is in receipt of an income of up to and including £30,000 and provides an essential service to the local economy may qualify for key worker housing.
 The essential criteria may differ slightly dependent on the key worker scheme.
 Note the income relates to per person not per household.